MilesCranmer/vim-stream/README.md

 Inverse exe mode is done with the `-r|--inverse-exe-mode` flag, which does the same as exe mode, but only on lines NOT matching the regex.

+Use simple mode with the `-s|--simple-mode` flag, which is as vanilla as it gets.
+This translates every passed argument to: `exe "norm $1"`, meaning that you can run commands just like you opened the editor, starting at line 1.
+Use the same backslashes (`\<enter>`) as you do for exe mode.

 Your default vimrc should be enabled by default, turn it off with `-d|--disable-vimrc`.